Iris Mittenaere winks at her darling Diego on Chérie FM! - Somag News

 In Story of her Instagram account, Iris Mittenaere shared a video where she made a tender statement to Diego on Chérie FM!

 For almost a year, Iris Mittenaere has had an idyllic relationship with Diego El Glaoui.
-This is the first time that she has decided to post her sweetheart on social media.
+This is the first time she has decided to post her boyfriend on social media.
 One thing is certain, he makes her very happy.

-In just a few months, Iris Mittenaere and Diego El Glaoui have already made trips all over the world.
+In just a few months, Iris Mittenaere and Diego El Glaoui have already made trips around the world.
 Indeed, they went to New York, Saint Martin, Morocco, Greece, Corsica but also to the Maldives.

-Indeed, the influencer The young woman took advantage of his morning on Chérie FM to do so.
+Indeed, the young woman took advantage of her morning on Chérie FM to do so.
 This Monday, January 11, she also shared an excerpt from her adorable wink to her darling Diego El Glaoui.

 IRIS MITTENAERE MELTS DIEGO EL GLAOUI WITH HIS DECLARATION OF LOVE